The-Debarghya/kubernetes-challenges/README.md

 # kubernetes-challenges
-Some of the challenges I solved while preparing for CKA.
+Some of the challenges from kodekloud I solved while preparing for CKA.